 With juice bars popping up everywhere, the concept of cleansing and detoxing with a liquid diet has never been more mainstream.
-Let’s get to know this popular trend with nutrition Expert Mascha Davis and how it really impacts our health.
+Let’s get to know this popular trend and how it really impacts our health.

 Many people believe that juicing is a way to detox, cleanse and purify the body, all while getting a nutrient boost.
 These are highly popular claims, typically endorsed by celebrities and food companies alike.